Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/NTP/NTP - Retrieve Universal Time (UTC) by NTPClient library.rst

 |image03|

 **Code Reference**

 | Configure NTP client:
 | The NTPClient needs to use a UDP client for
   communications.
 A WiFiUDP client is declared and passed to the NTPClient constructor, along with an NTP server address, time zone offset in seconds, and update interval in milliseconds.
-If detailed configuration is not needed, just passing in the UDP client is also sufficient, refer to the “NTPClient” → “Basic” example.
+If detailed configuration is not needed, just passing in the UDP client is also sufficient, refer to the "NTPClient" → "Basic" example.

 .. code-block:: c

    WiFiUDP ntpUDP;
    NTPClient timeClient(ntpUDP, "europe.pool.ntp.org", 3600, 60000);

 | Start NTP client:
 | After connecting to WiFi, the NTPClient is started
   using the ``begin()`` function, which causes the client to sync with the NTP server and get the UTC time.